My friends and family would complain, “When are you getting a cell phone? Join the modern world already!”

 Two years after that initial cell-phone experience, I met a man who worked for one of the largest phone companies in the United States.
 We got to talking about, of all things, cell phones.
 He told me that he never EVER puts a cell phone up to his face.
 He also said that cell phone tower repair contractors are warned not to spend more than one hour inside the cell phone tower.
 One hour?
 I was shocked!

-I don’t know if what he was telling me is documented – I don’t have any facts to back up his statement about the workers, but I cannot deny my own experience with a cell phone.
+I don’t know if what he was telling me is documented – I don’t have any hard facts to back up his statement about the workers, but I cannot deny my own experience with a cell phone.
 I couldn’t imagine being near or inside a cell phone phone tower that emits much higher radiation frequencies.
 What effect does that have on the contractors working those towers?

 The National Cancer Institute says, “Cell phones emit radiofrequency energy, a form of non-ionizing electromagnetic radiation, which can be absorbed by tissues closest to where the phone is held.
 A recent study showed that when people used a cell phone for 50 minutes, brain tissues on that same side of the head metabolized more glucose than did tissues on the opposite side of the brain.”